Khaing-Khant-Kyaw/Heart_Disease/README.md

 This project demonstrates the potential of machine learning algorithms to predict heart disease, contributing to the healthcare domain by providing a tool that aids in early detection.
 By testing multiple models and implementing the Random Forest Classifier, we achieved high accuracy and made the prediction process accessible via a web application.
 With further development, the model can be refined to support real-time data and offer even more accurate predictions, helping healthcare professionals and individuals alike.

+## Project Thesis

+If you're interested in learning more about the project, you can read the full thesis document [here](./docs/.pdf).